 The title “chaos coordinator” is not just a phrase people put on shirts.
-Instead it’s a job promotion that comes from having little humans tearing through our house.
-Kids that still think jumping from couch to couch is an acceptable form of exercise while stripped down to undies with kitchen tools in their hands.
+Instead, it’s a job promotion from having little humans tearing through our house.
+Kids still think jumping from couch to couch is an acceptable form of exercise while stripped down to undies with kitchen tools in their hands.
 And it’s enough to send even the most even-keeled mama to a state of madness sometimes.
-As moms, we know the craziness is a part of our life.
-What many of us don’t know is how to stay calm in the middle of the chaos.
+As moms, we know that craziness is a part of our life.
+However, many of us don’t know how to stay calm during the chaos.
 Is it even possible?

 Sometimes we need light and quiet for five minutes.
-If you are needing calm, give yourself a mental break while the kids are playing.
-Sit on your front porch and give yourself five minutes to drink your water or sip your coffee and stay off your phone!
+If you need calm, give yourself a mental break while the kids play.
+Sit on your front porch and give yourself five minutes to drink water or sip your coffee, and stay off your phone!
 Let your mind wander and roam and reset without filling it with more things to think about.
 Often we stress because we continue to add more chaos that isn’t necessary.

-If you can tell you are losing it, create a way for the kids to exert energy in a productive way.
-Take them on a walk or ban them to the backyard.
+If you can tell you are losing it, create a way for the kids to exert energy productively.
+Take them on a walk or send them to the backyard for some outdoor games for kids.
 Set up a game of hopscotch inside.
-Often children will calm down after exerting energy but instead of letting them exert the energy, we try and just make them stop.
+Often children will calm down after exerting energy, but instead of letting them exert it, we try to make them stop.
 One of my favorite tips is to create a space for them to be crazy.
 Then after that’s done, set up a downtime for them.
 This allows them to enjoy resting and gives you a chance to reset too.

 Our minds need to have a release for our adult tension to stay calm in kid tension.
-If you are not creating a time to exercise your body and are feeling stressed with kids, now is the time!
-It not only allows you to burn off agitation and stress but also gets your endorphins and energy up too.
-A stressed mom will do better in the chaos when she’s moving too.
-I kid you not, if you need to hire a sitter to go on a long walk, it might be worth your money on a particularly chaotic day.
+If you are not creating a time to exercise your body and feel stressed with kids, now is the time!
+It allows you to burn off agitation and stress and gets your endorphins and energy up.
+A stressed mom will do better in the chaos when moving too.
+I kid you not.
+If you need to hire a sitter to go on a long walk, it might be worth your money on a particularly chaotic day.

-Do not say yes to things that make your life harder out of guilt.
-Moms have trouble managing chaos when they allow for more chaos to come their way.
-If having friends come and play creates unneeded stress, then tell the neighbor kids you’re having a no-play day.
+Do not say yes to things that make your life more complicated out of guilt.
+Moms have trouble managing chaos when they allow more chaos to come their way.
+If having friends come and play creates unneeded stress, tell the neighbor kids you’re having a no-play day.
 It’s okay to say no to things that don’t work well for you.
-Sometimes we say yes because we think we need to be busy but we forget we don’t need to be busy all of the time.
+Sometimes we say yes because we think we need to be busy, but we forget we don’t need to be busy all of the time.
 So here is your permission to say no.

 Music can alter our mood.
 And our children’s mood.
-So use it.
-Because there is also science behind this too!
-When you listen to music you love, dopamine is released.
+So use it because there is science behind this too!1 When you listen to music you love, dopamine is released.
 This is one of my favorite tricks for chaos calming.
 I will turn on music that I love to boost myself.
 OR turn on my children’s favorite music from the latest Disney movie.
-It seems to always turn a frown upside down and keep chaos at bay.
+It seems to always turn a frown upside down and keeps chaos at bay.